Benchmarking¶

 def available_tools(self) -> List[BaseTool]:

-# define which topics will be seen by agent
+# define topics that will be seen by agent

 "topic: /attached_collision_object\ntype: moveit_msgs/msg/AttachedCollisionObject\n",